JarronAnt/2D-Frame/README.md

 NOTE: MakeFile was created for out of box use with Linux for windows or anyother OS the makefile must be modified accordingly.

 NOTE: This is Currently a Work-in-progress project and may or may not get finished within a resonable time frame.

+NOTE: THIS REPO WILL NO LOGER BE UPDATED AS THIS CODE IS BEING USED IN A COMMERCIAL GAME.